Georgetown Healthy Street

 Design Elements

-The permanent Georgetown Healthy Street will have the typical Healthy Street features, including speed humps, pavement markings, and wayfinding signs.
-These features will be installed along the entire Healthy Street.
-We’re also installing Healthy Street intersection treatments.
-These intersection improvements include painted curb bulbs, flexible posts, Healthy Street signs, and concrete planters.
+The permanent Georgetown Healthy Street has the typical Healthy Street features, including speed humps, pavement markings, and wayfinding signs.
+It also has typical Healthy Street intersection treatments.
+These intersection improvements include painted curb bulbs, flexible posts, Healthy Street signs, and planters.

 Map of the Georgetown Healthy Street Design